Gustavo-Murdiga88/gustavo-murdiga88/README.md

 <div>

 ### @ Developer Front-End
-**I'm a Front full-stack developer passionate about the best technologies on the market, motivated to develop applications that will make people's lives better and happier.**
+**I'm a Full-stack developer passionate about the best technologies on the market, motivated to develop applications that will make people's lives better and happier.**

 \
 [![linkedin Badge](https://img.shields.io/badge/LinkedIn-047857?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/gustavo-murdiga-055470178/)